-QR codes can be used for a lot of things - website links, coupons, tickets, and contact information, just to name a few — but using them with an iPhone or iPad isn't exactly intuitive.
-Though iOS devices are perfectly capable of reading and acting upon QR codes, that functionality is fairly restricted by default.
+QR codes can be used for a lot of things - website links, coupons, tickets, and contact information, just to name a few - and scanning them using your iPhone or iPad couldn't be easier.

 Apple has built QR Code recognition into its camera app, which means all you need to do is open it up and point it at the code in question.

 You'll then get a notification appear on screen, promoting you to action the link the QR code points to - a quick tap on this and you'll be taken to the desired location, usually within the Safari web browser.

 How to scan a QR code on iPhone and iPad